wesleyzhao/upenn-cis196-hw1/README.md

 Goal of the homework
 --------------------
-Install and set-up Ruby, Rails, Git, and Heroku.
-Then deploy a basic Rails app on Heroku.
+Install and set-up Ruby, Rails, Git, and Heroku on my Ubuntu machine.\n Then deploy a basic Rails app on Heroku with an index page that includes my name.

 Issues I ran in to
 ------------------